Soak up gorgeous water views with delicious food thanks to Adelaide’s finest waterside dining options!

 Adelaide’s coastline and the CBD’s River Torrens is home to a plethora of unique waterfront dining experiences.
 From beach bars serving up the best in fresh and locally sourced seafood, to the more daring Indigenous Australian cuisines featuring emu and crocodile on their menus, you’ll be sure to find the perfect restaurant with a view.

 Thankfully, there’s something for everyone on this list and even if fancy dining isn’t your thing, a reliable pub meal and a cheeky craft beer while looking out over the ocean might do just the trick.
-So, without further ado, here’s our pick of the nine best waterfront restaurants and bars in Adelaide.
+So, without further ado, here’s our pick of the best waterfront restaurants and bars in Adelaide of 2023!

 Oyster Bar, Holdfast Shores

 The Oyster Bar is Adelaide’s go-to destination for oyster-lovers.
 Supplying arguably the world’s best oysters from some of the freshest oyster farms in South Australia’s Coffin Bay, the Oyster Bar is home to an extensive range of both chilled and grilled oysters to tempt your tastebuds.
-While oysters are the drawcard at the Oyster Bar, their menu also consists of other great restaurant eats including the trustworthy fish & chips and carefully constructed seafood plates.
+Their menu also consists of other great restaurant eats including trustworthy fish & chips and carefully constructed seafood plates.
 Located on the Glenelg Marina Pier, you can dine with extensive ocean views and catch one of Glenelg’s famous sunsets.
-A hand-picked wine list featuring world-class wines from South Australia’s best cellar doors is the icing on the cake for this must-visit waterfront dining experience.
+A hand-picked wine list featuring drops from Australia’s best cellar doors is the icing on the cake for this must-visit waterfront dining experience.

 Sammy's on the Marina

-If you’re a seafood fanatic, you can’t go wrong with dining out thanks to the award-winning menu Sammy’s on the Marina has to offer.
+If you’re a seafood fanatic, you can’t go wrong with the award-winning menu Sammy’s on the Marina has to offer.
 With the restaurant providing 270-degree views overlooking the Glenelg foreshore, marina and breakwater, it’s the perfect spot to book in a dinner at sunset.
-Priding themselves on healthy, tasty and fresh seafood cuisine, you can tuck into one of their many seafood platters on offer, including the Sammy’s Classic Platter with pricing available only on request.
+Priding themselves on healthy, tasty and fresh seafood cuisine, you can tuck into one of their many seafood platters on offer, including the Sammy’s Classic Platter.
 And, to show their support to other local businesses, Sammy’s on the Marina only feature locally sourced produce on their menu – so you can feel good knowing you’re supporting more than one South Australian business.

 Seacliff Beach Hotel